 The research group Google Brain demonstrated how its deep learning AI was thinking for itself.
 Without specifying any experimental parameters for cat identification, millions of cats were put forward to the 'Google Brain', and the network successfully identified the images without the help of labelled data.

-What is certain, is that with funding being poured into AI the Pentagon has allocated nearly $1 billion to AI for 2020 and specifically deep learning research studies, their influence will only grow.
+What is certain, is that with funding being poured into AI - the Pentagon allocated nearly $1 billion to AI in 2020 - and specifically deep learning research studies, the technologies' influence will only grow.

 Get the ITPro. daily newsletter